ayush9h/purple-audience/README.md

 **Step 3:** Open a new terminal and split it.

-**Step 4:** On one terminal, write the below code snippet.
+**Step 4:** On one terminal, route to /server folder and write the below code snippet.
 ```
-node app.js
+nodemon index.js
 ```

-**Step 5:** On another terminal, write the below code snippet.
+**Step 5:** On another terminal, route to /client directory and write the below code snippet.
 ```
 npm start
 ```

 **Step 6:** Open MongoDB Compass on your system and click on connect button.

-**Step 7:** Fill the form in getstarted section.
-You should be able to see the data on Compass.
+**Step 7:** Fill the form in newsletter section.
+You should be able to see the data on Compass and corresponding toast icon.

 ## Tech Stack